lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 These are not strictly alternatives as they can be used with non-root, but can be applied to a container running as root.

 - Disable all capabilities or limit them
-- Do not run the container is privileged
+- Do not run the container in privileged mode

 ## Workload Context